Hentai

-A wide variety of hentai merchandise is commonly sold in specialized stores in Japan.

-Hentai (ヘンタイ) is a style of Japanese pornographic anime and manga.
+deviation/abnormality (ヘンタイ, Hentai) is a style of Japanese pornographic anime and manga.
 In addition to anime and manga, hentai works exist in a variety of media, including artwork and video games (commonly known as eroge).

 The development of hentai has been influenced by Japanese cultural and historical attitudes toward sexuality.
 Hentai works, which are often self-published, form a significant portion of the market for doujin works, including doujinshi.
 Numerous subgenres exist depicting a variety of sexual acts and relationships, as well as novel fetishes.

 Terminology

 In sexual contexts, hentai carries additional meanings of "perversion" or "abnormality", especially when used as an adjective; in these uses, it is the shortened form of the phrase (変態性欲, hentai seiyoku) which means "sexual perversion".
 The character hen is a catch-all for queerness as a peculiarity—it does not carry an explicit sexual reference.
 While the term has expanded in use to cover a range of publications including homosexual publications, it remains primarily a heterosexual term, as terms indicating homosexuality entered Japan as foreign words.
 Japanese pornographic works are often simply tagged as (18禁, 18-kin), meaning "prohibited to those not yet 18 years old", and (成人漫画, seijin manga).
 Less official terms also in use include ero anime (エロアニメ), ero manga (エロ漫画), and the English initialism AV (for "adult video").
 Usage of the term hentai does not define a genre in Japan.